linde/acm-minimal/readme.md

 terraform apply -auto-approve -var project=$PROJECT
 ```

+> if you get an error along the lines of `Error: Error creating Feature: Resource already exists` for `google_gke_hub_feature.acm`, then this resource is managed elsewhere.
+You can either comment out the block for this resource, or import it to start managing it.
+The latter can be accomplished via `terraform import  --var project=$PROJECT google_gke_hub_feature.acm projects/${PROJECT}/locations/global/features/configmanagement`.

 ## check status of its sync via
 ```bash
 gcloud beta container hub config-management status --project=$PROJECT